pushtikadia/Trade_Pulse/README.md

-# 📈 MarketWatch
+# 📈 Trade Pulse

-**MarketWatch** is a lightweight, interactive web dashboard built with Python and Streamlit.
+**Trade Pulse** is a lightweight, interactive web dashboard built with Python and Streamlit.
 It allows users to track real-time stock and cryptocurrency performance, visualize historical price trends, and analyze trading volume.

 ## 🚀 Features